maticnetwork/matic-cli/README.md

   - Create a `StakeUpdate` transaction on the remote network and increase stake of 1st validator by 100 MATIC.

+- `../../bin/express-cli --send-signerchange-event`

+  - Create a `SignerChange` transaction on the remote network and changes the signer of the 1st validator.

 - ` ../../bin/express-cli --monitor [exit]`

   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.